Alfresco/docs-alfresco/content-services/latest/admin/admin-console.md

 ### File Systems

 The File Systems summary shows the settings from the File Servers page.
 See [Enabling File Servers]({% link content-services/latest/config/file-servers.md %}) for more information.

-### Transformation Services

-The Transformation Services summary shows the settings from the Transformation Services page.
-See [Changing the OOoJodconverter subsystems]({% link content-services/latest/config/libreoffice.md %}#change-ooojodconverter) for more information.

 ### Indexing Subsystem